 Health benefits aside, the flavor and intoxicating aroma of coffee are familiar to so many people around the world that it just makes sense that we would want to combine two of our favorite beverages into one.
 If beer is awesome, and coffee is awesome too, shouldn’t coffee beer be doubly awesome?
 Well, there are some really good and some great beers being made today.
 It’s not just stouts and porters either.
 American brewers are known for pushing the envelope with their combination of beer and other brewing ingredients.
 If done well, coffee can be added to any beer style from a cream ale to an imperial stout, and all styles in between.
 The brewer needs to add the coffee judiciously though, because if used with a heavy hand, the roasted flavors can overpower a lighter beer and throw even some darker beers off balance.
 So how should we add coffee to our beer recipe?

-If you are interested in roasting your own coffee, check out MoreBeer.com's Coffee Roasting Equipment & Green Coffee Beans.
+If you are interested in roasting your own coffee, check out MoreBeer.com's coffee page with everything you will need to get started.

 many different ways of adding coffee to your beer recipe.
 Coffee can be added as whole beans, ground,

 crushed or cracked, drip brewed, espresso brewed, from a French-press,